GoogleCloudPlatform/bigquery-antipattern-recognition/terraform/README.md

     output_table = "" # The BigQuery table that will be used for storing the results from the Anti Pattern Detector apply_scheduler = "" # Whether to apply scheduler or not (true or false) scheduler_frequency = "" # Schedule frequency for the Cloud Scheduler job, in cron format.
 Default value is "0 5 * * *"
-    bigquery_dataset_name = "" # Name of the existing BigQuery dataset where output table will be created create_output_table   = "" # Determines whether the output table is created in the BigQuery Dataset.
+    apply_workflow = "" # Determines if a Cloud Workflow should be run for query hashes, default is false input_table = ""    # Intermediary name for raw query table used for antipattern tool if using hash workflow cloud_run_job_name_hash = "" # The name of the Cloud Run job that will be created for query hashes bigquery_dataset_name = "" # Name of the existing BigQuery dataset where output table will be created create_output_table   = "" # Determines whether the output table is created in the BigQuery Dataset.
 The default value is true.
     ```